Berserk-Games/Tabletop-Simulator-API/docs/components/examples.md

 !!!danger
 	Component APIs are an advanced feature.
 An **understanding of how Unity works is required** to utilize them.

-These examples are complete scripts which can placed on a regular Red Block.
+These examples are complete scripts which can be placed on a regular Red Block.

 !!!example
 	Disable shadow receiving for an object.